wavemechanics/tsg/README.md

 The `tsgshm` program is an example of how this can be done.
-On every PPS API event, it uses `time_pps_fetch` to get the PPS time, and then uses the `TSG_GET_LATCHED_TIME ioctl to get the board time that was latched when the PPS event was handled.
+On every PPS API event, it uses `time_pps_fetch` to get the PPS time, and then uses the `TSG_GET_LATCHED_TIME' ioctl to get the board time that was latched when the PPS event was handled.
 These two times are then fed into the NTP SHM Driver 28.